 Use these ideas as a basis to create your own.

 Napoleons or Mille-Feuille are both layered deserts using pastry dough.
 With phyllo dough you can make a deconstructed version, as I did with berries and key lime filling.
 To learn how to make phyllo layers for this dessert, watch this video from Athens Foods, my go-to for phyllo.
 You can them layer them with custard, pudding, whipped cream, along with berries and crushed nuts for an impressive dessert.

-If you want to make key lime filling as I did, all you need to do is:
+If you want to make key lime filling, all you need to do is:

-Add the juice of 1lb of key limes to 1 can of condensed milk and mix until combined.
+Add the juice of 1 pound of key limes to 1 can of condensed milk and mix until combined.
 Also, add in the zest of 3 of the limes.
 Refrigerate until you’re ready to layer onto the phyllo sheets.

 I added a dollop of the key lime cream in between each layer, a few berries, and crushed pistachios and marcona almonds.
 Then I sprinkled powdered sugar over the entire dessert.

 Caramelized Vidalia Onion Goat Cheese Tart with Fig Jam

 Caramelized onions, goat cheese and fig jam are a classic combination that I just love.
 I used a tart pan for this but you can make this freeform phyllo pizza crust and add in the ingredients.

 1 tablespoon of olive oil